 Food Science Laboratory provides a hands-on experience with equipment and technology for the culinary and dietetic student.
 The laboratory course will apply concepts learned from a Food Science lecture to a culinary or dietetic based lab experiences.

-Prerequisites: Prior or concurrent enrollment in BIO 177 with a grade of "C" or better, and Reading Proficiency
+Prerequisites: Concurrent or prior enrollment in BIO 177 with a minimum grade of "C", and Reading Proficiency